 These people are friends, yes, but they may also introduce you to other helpful contacts, or help you find a job.
 Prioritize building these relationships, along with your education.

-As you get closer to graduation, go beyond the Internet in your networking efforts: Set up coffee dates or phone calls with friends who graduated a few years ago — ask them what they’d do differently in their job search, and what their most effective strategies were.
+Semester break is an ideal time to ramp make connections, and ramp up your job search activities.
+As you get closer to graduation, go beyond the Internet in your networking efforts: Set up coffee dates or phone calls with friends who graduated a few years ago—ask them what they’d do differently in their job search, and what their most effective strategies were.

 It’s never too early to write and refine your resume.
 You can write one your first year of college, and then update it annually or at the end of each semester.
 Every honor you receive (such as getting on the Dean’s list) is worth including on your resume, as are all positions you hold, both paid and unpaid.
 Review these articles to help get started crafting your resume:

 - Entry Resume Resume Examples and Tips

 It can be overwhelming to apply for jobs right out of college.
 Job titles may feel confusing, and many positions will say “entry level” but also demand a hefty amount of on-the-job experience.
 Informational interviews can be a great aide to help you figure out which jobs are reasonable for you to apply to — and which ones aren’t.
 That’s important, because these are a near-endless amount of jobs posted online, and you want to target your efforts so you apply to only relevant, attainable roles.

 As well as giving you valuable information that will help you target your job search and be informed during job interviews, informational interviews are an opportunity to form connections with a company and its staffers.

 If you shine during an informational interview, you might be considered for a position later on.